 People see the world differently, they act and react differently because of their upbringings, background and experiences.

 Keep things simple

 Don’t feel that each character voice has to be so different.
-Remember you should have built up their appearance and mannerisms, all this will help to develop their character.
-The voice in another aspect.
+Remember you should have built up their appearance and mannerisms, all of this will help to develop their character.
+The voice is just another aspect.

 He said what?

 Another good way to catch voice, is to make sure the character is reacting and speaking how they should in situations.

 Example: If you have a heavily pious character, have you made them say something out of character when they are angry?
 Could this be what you might say in that situation, instead of them?
 Is that how you would react?

 You need to catch those moments where you, the author, end up slipping into the cracks.

 It is recommended to do a separate edit on character dialogue.
 When your novel is finished run through and take careful note of whose speaking and how that translates.

 Does the character’s dialogue, their voice, their reactive tone mirror the character idea you have?